 Despite this, a variety of health and safety issues can present themselves on construction sites if practices are not properly adhered to.
 Some potential construction industry accidents could include:

-- Falling downstairs or from an unguarded height due to insecure scaffolding or work platforms
+- Falling downstairs or from an unguarded height due to insecure scaffolding or work platforms, you can read a case study here which details an example of falling from a height

 - Heavy debris falling from above